Who can play?

 What if my 6U/8U player wants to play for another school?

-To request your player be placed on another school team, please indicate this during registration or send a note to our Player Agents.
+To request your player be placed on another school team, please indicate this during registration or send an email to our Player Agents.
 Please note that this request may not be able to be honored.

 How do I make a Buddy Request?